bcgov/nr-fsa-scripts/scripts/forest_client_api_1/Readme.txt

 ensure to "SET SQLBL ON" in SQL*Plus to accept the blank lines in the sql scripts.
 Environments include:  FORTMP1, DBQ01, DBP01 - Production

 The zip file for this set of scripts can be found on github as an artifact of the build where it was checked in.
+See the readme in the repo for instructions.

 =============